MouseLand/facemap/README.md

 ![GUI screenshot](/figs/guipreprocess.png?raw=true "gui screenshot")

+### Batch processing (python only)

+Load a video or a set of videos and draw your ROIs and choose your processing settings.
+Then click **save ROIs**.
+This will save a *_proc.npy file in the folder in the specified **save folder**.
+The name of this proc file will be listed below **process batch** (this button will also activate).
+You can then repeat this process: load the video(s), draw ROIs, choose settings, and click **save ROIs**.
+Then to process all the listed *_proc.npy files click **process batch**.

+### MATLAB

-**MATLAB**: To start the GUI, run the command `MovieGUI` in this folder.
+To start the GUI, run the command `MovieGUI` in this folder.
 The following window should appear.
 After you click an ROI button and draw an area, you have to **double-click** inside the drawn box to confirm it.
 To compute the SVD across multiple simultaneously acquired videos you need to use the "multivideo SVD" options to draw ROI's on each video one at a time.

 ![GUI screenshot](/figs/GUIscreenshot.png?raw=true "gui screenshot")

 ### Default starting folder

 **python**: wherever you run `python -m FaceMap`

 **MATLAB**: set at line 59 of MovieGUI.m (h.filepath)

-### Batch processing

-Load a video or a set of videos and draw your ROIs and choose your processing settings.
-Then click **save ROIs**.
-This will save a *_proc.npy file in the folder in the specified **save folder**.
-The name of this proc file will be listed below **process batch** (this button will also activate).
-You can then repeat this process: load the video(s), draw ROIs, choose settings, and click **save ROIs**.
-Then to process all the listed *_proc.npy files click **process batch**.

 ## File loading structure